censorship-no/ceno-docs/README.md

 # Current Status

-CENO is currently in its ALPHA stage.
-It is being tested in censored countries and while there are still many more-or-less small things that need to be done before we move to BETA stage.
+CENO is currently in ALPHA release.
+It is being tested in countries that censor large parts of the Internet from their citizens.
+A number of smaller tasks remain to be done before the software is moved into a BETA release.

-# Warning!
+# Warnings!

 CENO is still **experimental ALPHA software**.
 We offer it with the best intention that it is useful to you, but due to its highly innovative nature and stage of development, you may expect some issues while using it.

 We recommend that you use this tool in controlled environments and **only assume reasonable risks**. eQualitie and its associates decline any legal responsibility derived from the use of this software.

-#### Batter and data usage

-To prolong availability of CENO bridges, the CENO browser shall continue working even when it goes to the background.
-We have not yet put in place functionality which would disable all networking operations when the device switches to cellular internet, nor when it is disconnected from the charger.

-Until we implement this functionality, to preserve the device batter and network bandwidth, users need to explicitly disable CENO either by shutting it down from Android's list of running applications, or by tapping the "Tap to stop CENO" button from the notification area.

-#### CENO is not an anonymity tool

-CENO users should also be aware of the fact that CENO is not a network to anonymize users such as Tor or I2P.
-More akin to BitTorrent, IP addresses or users sharing particular content is publicly visible by anyone understanding the internals of the BitTorrent DHT protocol.

-Information about your browsing might be leaked to other CENO users, as well as the fact that your application is providing particular web content to others.
-Content accessed with the application may stay in storage in clear text for some time (continue reading for more information on this).
-Other security or privacy-affecting issues might exist.

-#### Censorship circumvention may fail

-At the moment, CENO relies on bridge nodes whose IP addesses are not black listed by countries with hars censorship (hence why support from ordinary people is so important to us).
-However, in the event of a complete internet blackout where no data can pass the internation boundary, CENO will cease to work.

-The availability of web content (especially under censorship conditions) may vary widely with factors like web site configuration, network capacity, and the presence, connectivity and browsing behavior of other CENO users.
-The behavior of the mechanisms currently used to share content between users may be erratic.

-In the future we're hoping to address these problem by:

-1. Letting users "import" web content by other means than the Internet into the censored zones and then disseminate it in a distributed fashion.
-2. Modifying the protocol to find alternative routes to relay the traffic outside of the censored country and back if one exists.
+See 'Operational Warnings' below for more information on what you need to be aware of in running the Aplha release.

-## What works
+## What currently works

-Basic functionality is in place and it currently being tested.
-Provided that there is enough bridges outside of censored countries, and that those countries haven't sealed off their international communication completely, CENO users are able to connect to blocked websites and then share the content to other peers.
+  - Browse any website with normal speed when Internet access to the resource is not censored.
+  - Browse any website (with slightly slower connection time) when it has been selectively censored (via DNS or IP).
+  - Retrieve requested website content directly from the distributed cache and naturally browse web pages that other people have previously visited, even when the resource or any existing CENO injectors are not accessible.

 When users start the CENO browser, they automatically become part of the CENO network.
-This means that - when possible - these devices shall act as temporary VPNs for people who can't access blocked websites.
+This means that - when possible - these devices shall act as temporary proxies (bridges) for people who cannot access desired websites due to network censorship.

-In addition any publicly available content that any CENO user visits shall be shared in a BitTorrent like fashion to others.
+Provided that there are enough CENO bridges located outside of the censored zone, and that the country has not sealed off international communication completely, CENO users are able to connect to any website and then share its contents with other peers.

+## Future functionality
+  - Retrieve and naturally browse content inserted off-line (like website captures) under a complete national Internet disconnection.

 # How to use CENO

-### As a user
+## As a user

-Using CENO is as easy as downloading the application on an Android device and use it to browse web sites as one would with other mainstream browsers.
+Using CENO is as easy as downloading the application on an Android device and using it to browse websites as one would with any other mainstream browser.

-One caveat however is that to at the moment, to access private web sites such as Twitter, Facebook or Gmail, one has to access it through the incognito tab.
+One caveat at the moment, when accessing dynamic websites such as Twitter, Facebook or Gmail, one has to open and incognito tab in the CENO browser.
 This is because the non-incognito tab strips down all private data from HTTP requests to ensure they don't get leaked into the distributed cache.

-On the other hand, the incognito tab leaves private data (e.g. passwords) intact but the connection stays encrypted and thus only the destination server can see the details of rht HTTP transaction (making caching impossible).
+On the other hand, the incognito tab leaves private data (e.g. passwords) intact but the connection stays encrypted and thus only the destination server can see the details of the HTTP transaction (making caching impossible).

-### As a bridge
+## As a bridge

 Bridges help route HTTP exchanges to and from censored zones.
 To become a bridge is again as easy as installing the CENO browser on an Android device and leaving it running for as long as possible.

-# Features

-  - Browse with normal speeds when Internet access is not censored.
-  - Still reach sites (with slower speeds) when they have been selectively censored (either via DNS or IP).
-  - Retrieve directly from other users and naturally browse web pages that they visited previously, even when the country's Internet access has afterwards been completely cut off.
-  - Retrieve and naturally browse content inserted off-line (like web site captures) under complete national Internet disconnection.
+Make sure that your local wifi network supports UPnP.

 # Where to get it